Learning to Localize Leakage of Cryptographic Sensitive Variables: Introduction

-Despite the `algorithmic' security of AES and other cryptographic algorithms, \textit{physical implementations} of these algorithms in hardware inevitably `leak' information about their cryptographic keys.
-This phenomenon, called \textit{side-channel leakage}, occurs because hardware emits measurable physical signals that are statistically associated with the data it processes and the instructions it executes.
-In this work, we consider side-channel leakage due to statistical associations between sensitive data and its power consumption or electromagnetic (EM) radiation over time.
-Both are major security vulnerabilities for AES implementations \cite{kocher1999, bronchain2020, quisquater2001, genkin2016} and tend to have similar properties due to EM radiation being dominated by the time derivative of power consumption.
-Note, however, that hardware emits many diverse physical signals which cause side-channel leakage, such as program/operation execution time \citep{kocher1996, lipp2018, kocher2018}, temperature \cite{hutter2014}, and sound due to vibration of electronic components \citep{genkin2014}.
-Refer to appendix \ref{app:background} for a layman-friendly overview with intuition-building examples.
+Clearly, such an algorithm is effective only if the cryptographic key remains outside of the hands of attackers.
+AES is believed to be `algorithmically secure' in the sense that it is infeasible to determine the cryptographic key by exploiting its intended inputs and outputs: plaintexts and ciphertexts \citep{mouha2021, tao2015}.
+Despite this, \textit{physical implementations} of AES in hardware `leak' information about their cryptographic keys.
+This phenomenon, called \textit{side-channel leakage}, occurs because hardware inevitably emits measurable physical signals that are statistically associated with the data it processes and the instructions it executes \citep{mangard2007}.
+There are many diverse physical side-channels which can leak, such as program/operation execution time \citep{kocher1996, lipp2018, kocher2018}, temperature \citep{hutter2014}, and sound due to vibration of electronic components \citep{genkin2014}.
+In this work the side-channels we consider are \textit{power and electromagnetic (EM) radiation over time} \citep{kocher1999, mangard2007}, which are major security vulnerabilities for AES implementations \citep{genkin2016, bronchain2020}.

-Cryptographic implementations can be circumvented by \textit{side-channel attacks}, which exploit side-channel leakage to learn sensitive data (e.g. cryptographic keys) of a target device.
-In this work, we consider \textit{profiling} side-channel attacks, where the attacker is assumed to possess a clone of the target device and can repeatedly measure its power consumption over time while encrypting arbitrary plaintexts using arbitrary keys.
-Measurements of power consumption or EM radiation throughout encryption are recorded as a real vector called a \textit{trace}, where each element encodes the measurement at a fixed point in time relative to the start of encryption.
-Attackers can use the clone device to model the conditional distribution of sensitive data given the trace, and can then collect traces from the target device and identify the data value which maximizes the likelihood of the data and traces according to their model.
+\textit{Side-channel attacks} exploit this leakage to break cryptographic implementations by revealing secret internal variables such as cryptographic keys.
+In this work we consider \textit{profiling} side-channel attacks \citep{chari2003, mangard2007}, which assume a worst-case scenario where the attacker possesses a clone of the target device and can repeatedly measure its power/radiation over time while encrypting arbitrary plaintexts using arbitrary keys.
+These sequences of power/radiation measurements are recorded as real vectors called \textit{traces}, where each element encodes a measurement at a fixed point in time relative to the start of encryption.
+The attacker can thereby gather data from the clone device to model the conditional distribution of the secret variable given a trace.
+They can then defeat the target device by measuring its power/radiation traces, feeding them to the model, and revealing its secret internal variables.